AntonOresten/aquaternion/README.md

 ## Installation

-Navigate to the folder execute this command:
+Clone this repository and run the following command:
 ```
 python setup.py install
 ```